Sorry, the witty-title generator is on the fritz.

 When you’re waiting for another panel, and you have to sit through the preceding ones, sometimes you get lucky because it’s something you’re also interested in: last year, that was how I found out about the new Ace Attorney games, and the new Hulk and the Agents of SMASH series.
 And conversely, sometimes you get unlucky, and have to sit through a dissertation on the legalities of producing your own comic – undeniably important information, of course, just not for me.
 Today was one of the luckier ones, because it was a panel about Charles Schulz, called “Charles Schulz and Social Commentary in Peanuts”.

 I love Peanuts to death, and I had actually considered going to this panel, not knowing it was in the same room as I Know That Voice.
 While I love the silly, fun performances that are cartoon panels, I do love me a good lecture, especially one involving culture and entertainment media.
 So I was pleased when I finally got in the room (there was actually a long line; I was allowed in as a single – way to rub it in, security), and realized what the topic was.
 To my surprise, it wasn’t as analytic as I had expected; for one thing, Seth Green was a panelist, and they showed Robot Chicken clips parodying Peanuts.
-And my lovely VO friend, Fred Tatasciore, who I absolutely adore to bits and was in the audience, came up to the mic during Q&A and asked a question in the “voice” of the trumpet-throated teachers from the old cartoons.
-I love Freddie so much.
+And Fred Tatasciore, who I absolutely adore and was in the audience, came up to the mic during Q&A and asked a question in the “voice” of the trumpet-throated teachers from the old cartoons.
 Anyway, in terms of social commentary, they did discuss what Schulz intended by certain story lines and character choices, which took my mind off having to stand on the side, cos the only open seats were smack dab in the middle of rows, and I hate squeezing past people.
 I figured most people would leave afterward and I could race up front.

 Which is exactly what happened.
 As people poured out of the chairs, I twisted around the crowd and wound up only a few rows away from the front, right behind my friend who had actually gotten there on time.
 She had also enjoyed the Peanuts panel, and as we talked, the panelists for I Know That Voice started coming in.